ne3xtg3n/Bridgewater-State--HFRT--outreach-packet-/README.md

 Email: Cp32352@gmail.com

-Let’s explore the resonant universe — together.
+Let’s explore the resonant universe — and if you can't reach fir the star reach for the Heaven's: C.Perry 2025

----

-I Purpose

-Great — let’s begin formal development of how HFRT (High-Frequency Resonance Theory) interacts with and potentially redefines aspects of string theory topologies.
-Below is Phase 1: Foundational Integration, which sets the groundwork for fusing HFRT’s resonance-field framework with the higher-dimensional landscape and dualities of string theory.

 ---